-- Hive Support - Hive, a data warehouse system, facilitates data summarization, ad-hoc queries, and the analysis of large datasets stored in Hadoop-compatible file systems.
+- Hive Support - Hive, a data warehouse system, facilitates data summarization, ad-hoc queries, and the analysis of large data sets stored in Hoop-compatible file systems.
 Any JDBC compliant user interface connects to Hive from the server.
 Using the Cassandra-enabled Hive MapReduce client in DataStax Enterprise, you project a relational structure onto Hadoop data in the Cassandra file systems, and query the data using a SQL-like language.
 Cassandra nodes share the Hive metastore automatically, eliminating repetitive HIVE configuration steps.

 - Pig Support - The Cassandra-enabled Pig MapReduce client included with DataStax Enterprise is a high-level platform for creating MapReduce programs used with Hadoop.
 You can analyze large data sets, running jobs in MapReduce mode and Pig programs directly on data stored in Cassandra.

 - Enterprise Search Capabilities - DataStax Enterprise Search fully integrates Apache Solr for ad-hoc querying of data, full-text search, hit highlighting, multiple search attributes, geo-spatial search, and for searching rich documents, such as PDF and Microsoft Word, and more.